+Fig. 18.
+Comparison of 4-monthly average transport through the Svinøy section and Barents Sea Opening section from observations, free model run and TOPAZ reanalysis.

-- represent winter storms and polar lows.
-The transport is overestimated in both the free run and the reanalysis (with 2.9 Sv instead of 2.2 Sv from observations).
-Still, the free and assimilated run are very close to each other and reasonably close to the observations with respect to other model products of higher resolution (Gammelsrød et al., 2009). - 25 Finally, the transport in the Fram Strait is analysed against the estimate from Mauritzen et al. (2011) computed between 2002 and 2008.
+Finally, the transport in the Fram Strait is analysed against the estimate from Mauritzen et al. (2011) computed between 2002 and 2008.
 The net Southward transport is respectively 2.3 Sv and 2.2 Sv for the free run and reanalysis, well in line with the observed transport of 2.08 Sv.